royerlab/inTRACKtive/README.md

     - color of the selected cells (`[0.9, 0, 0.9]`) = pink
     - color of the previewed cells (`[0.8, 0.8, 0]`) = yellow

-Of course, any other setting can be personalized by activately changing the code of the `inTRACKtive`.
-Check the documentation regarding the architecture of the application [here](public/docs/architecture.md))
+Of course, any other setting can be personalized by actively changing the code of the `inTRACKtive`.
+For more technical details check the [documentation regarding the architecture of the application](public/docs/architecture.md).

 ([↑go up↑](#table-of-content))